RareSkills/solana-tutorial/content/solana-require-macro/en/solana-require-macro.md

 ```

 **Exercise**:
 1. What pattern do you notice with the Error number?
-What happens to the error codes if you change the order of the errors in the Enum MyError?
+What happens to the error codes if you change the order of the errors in the `enum MyError`?
 2. Use this code block which adds the new func and error to the existing code:

 ```rust